begolu2/rktik-thesis/04_discussion.md

 ![Number of users who cast votes]\

-The number of users who cast votes rises from one in the first week to four in the third week and remains at this level except for the 5th and 6th weeks where two and five users engaged with the feature respectively.
+The number of users who cast votes rises from one in the first week to four in the third week and remains at this level except for the 5th and 6th weeks, where two and five users engaged with the feature respectively.
 This feature is the most popular in this comparison, which confirms its nature as a low-barrier way of engaging with content in Rktik.

 ## Movement Agency